Jeapie/jeapie-docs/docs/Android/Android-Generating-a-GCM-Push-Notification-Key.md

 **Copy the "Project Number" from this page.**

-You will need to enter it into your app later when you follow the SDK guide.
+You will need to add it to the source code of your app later when you follow the SDK guide.

 ##STEP 2: Turn on "Google Cloud Messaging for Android" API